 Temple University is a public state-related research university in Philadelphia, Pennsylvania.
 It was founded in 1884 by the Baptist minister Russell Conwell and his congregation Grace Baptist Church of Philadelphia then called Baptist Temple.
 On May 12, 1888, it was renamed the Temple College of Philadelphia.
 By 1907, the institution revised its institutional status and was incorporated as a research university.

 |Tuition (in-state)||Fees (in-state)|

 If you graduate from Temple University, then you can expect to earn an average of $59,000 per year.
 You also have a 90% chance of being employed after 10 years.

 Temple University is located at 1801 North Broad Street, Philadelphia PA 19122-6096

 Temple University is known for it's academic work in the following disciplines:

-Temple University's most influential alumni faculty include professors and professionals in the fields of Sociology, Criminal Justice, and Social Work.
+Temple University's most influential alumni include professors and professionals in the fields of Sociology, Social Work, and Criminal Justice.
 Here are some of Temple University's most famous alumni: